OffchainLabs/stylus-hello-world/README.md

 ## Peeking Under the Hood

 The [stylus-sdk](https://github.com/OffchainLabs/stylus-sdk-rs) contains many features for writing Stylus programs in Rust.
 It also provides helpful macros to make the experience for Solidity developers easier.
 These macros expand your code into pure Rust code that can then be compiled to WASM.
-If you want to see what the `hello-stylus` boilerplate expands into, you can use `cargo expand` to see the pure Rust code that will be deployed onchain.
+If you want to see what the `stylus-hello-world` boilerplate expands into, you can use `cargo expand` to see the pure Rust code that will be deployed onchain.

 First, run `cargo install cargo-expand` if you don't have the subcommand already, then: